Simpson Millar Supports White Ribbon Day

 The Importance of White Ribbon Day

-As Abuse Lawyers we feel strongly about the message of the White Ribbon Day campaign.
+As Domestic Abuse Solicitors, we feel strongly about the message of the White Ribbon Day campaign.
 We sadly see the impact of both physical and emotional abuse regularly when speaking with our clients and we know how devastating it can be.

 This year’s White Ribbon Day follows concerns raised by domestic abuse campaigners, including the singer Mel B, that the issue of domestic violence has moved down the agenda during the times of “economic chaos” we’re facing.